arahi7860/sql-intro/erd_domains.md

 - A domain model in problem solving and software engineering is a conceptual model of all items and topics related to a specific problem
 - It describes the various entities, their attributes, roles and relationships, plus the constraints that govern the problem domain

-The big takeaway here is that domain modeling **does not describe solutions to the problem**.
-Instead, it defines how our data is structured.
+The big takeaway here is that domain modeling **does not describe solutions to the problem**, our application code will do that.
+Our domain model will represent our understanding of the problem, which will translate to an understanding of how our data needs to be structured.

 ### ERDs

 An ERD -- or **Entity Relationship Diagram** -- is a tool we use to visualize and describe the data relating to the major entities that will exist in our programs.
 - Ultimately lends itself to planning out and creating our database table structure
-- It allows us to outline the data in our application, not the behavior
+- It allows us to outline the data in our application

 ### Example: An Orchard